+Audio ADC and DAC, Bi-directional Converter User Guide

+Revision 5.0 SW v1.0.2

-This user guide provides detailed information for using the BrightEyeTM 30 D Audio ADC and DAC, Bi-directional Converter with Delay unit.
+This user guide provides detailed information for using the BrightEyeTM 30 Audio ADC and DAC, Bi-directional Converter unit.

 The information is organized into the following sections:

 - Product Overview

 - Functional Description

 - Applications

 - Rear Connectors

 - Operation

-- Front Panel Controls Indicators
+- Front Panel Controls and Indicators

-- BrightEye PC
+- Using The BrightEye Control Application

 - Warranty and Factory Service

 - Specifications

 - Glossary

 PRODUCT OVERVIEW

-BrightEye 30 D is a flexible audio converter that can function as a two channel bidirectional ADC and DAC, or as a four channel ADC or DAC with audio delay adjustment.
-BrightEye 30 D can function as a delay unit for two channels of analog audio.
-BrightEye 30 D can also be used as a sample rate converter.

-With 24 bit processing, convenient front panel controls, a powerful PC-based configuration tool, and a compact form-factor, the BrightEye 30 D is perfect for desktop, post, and broadcast applications.
+BrightEye 30 is a flexible audio converter that can function as a two channel bi-directional ADC and DAC, or as a four channel ADC or DAC.
+With 24 bit processing, convenient front panel controls, a powerful PC-based configuration tool, and a compact form-factor, the BrightEye 30 is perfect for desktop, post, and broadcast applications.

+BrightEye 30 can also be used as a sample rate converter.

 Input presence, conversion mode, analog reference level, VU status, and gain adjustments are all located on the front panel.
-More advanced adjustments are available via the BrightEye PC application.
+More advanced adjustments are available via the BrightEye Control application.

 A glossary of commonly used video terms is provided at the end of this manual.

 FUNCTIONAL DESCRIPTION

-BrightEye 30 D has four channels of digital audio I/O (two AES streams) and four channels of balanced analog audio I/O. It also has a reference input that accepts analog video reference, AES, and Word Clock.
-An audio delay control is available using the BrightEye PC application and from the front panel.

-BrightEye 30 D has five different operating modes.
-In order to simplify the use of the BrightEye 30 D's resources, inputs and outputs are automatically configured for the various modes.

-1. Analog to Digital Converter Mode

-In this mode BrightEye 30 D is a four channel analog audio to digital (AES) converter.
+BrightEye 30 has four channels of digital audio I/O (two AES streams) and four channels of balanced analog audio I/O. It also has a reference input that accepts analog video reference, AES, and Word Clock.
+BrightEye 30 has four different operating modes.
+In order to simplify the use of the BrightEye 30's resources, inputs and outputs are automatically configured for the various modes.
+1. Analog to Digital Converter Mode In this mode BrightEye 30 is a four channel analog audio to digital (AES) converter.
 All four analog audio I/O's are configured for input, and the two AES connectors are both outputs.
 In this mode, there are four analog audio inputs and two AES output streams.

-The four analog inputs are digitized with a sample rate of 48Khz at 24 bits of resolution.
+The four analog inputs are digitized with a sample rate of 48 kHz at 24 bits of resolution.
 The conversion process uses 256x oversampling which results in phenomenally low distortion, flat frequency response and large dynamic range.
 The analog input stage can be configured to operate at either -10dBu (consumer) or +4dBu (professional) analog reference levels.

-BrightEye-2

-The converted signals pass through a four channel mixer/shuffler providing individual adjustment of gain and channel inversion (to address out of phase inputs).
+BrightEye 30 Analog to Digital Converter Mode The converted signals pass through a four channel mixer/shuffler providing individual adjustment of gain and channel inversion (to address out of phase inputs).
 The four output channels are each formed by summing any combination of inputs.
 Each output can contain any of the input channels, allowing, for example, stereo to mono mixdown, left/right channel swaps, and simultaneous stereo and mono outputs.
 Finally, these four processed signals are output in digital form through the two AES connectors.

-In order to access all of the features of the mixer/shuffler, configuration of BrightEye 30 D must be done using BrightEye PC and the unit's USB connection.
-The BrightEye PC interface further provides selection between -18 dBFS and -20 dBFS for the digital reference level.
+In order to access all of the features of the mixer/shuffler, configuration of BrightEye 30 must be done using BrightEye PC or Mac and the unit's USB connection.
+The BrightEye Control application further provides selection between -18 dBFS and -20 dBFS for the digital reference level.
 Front panel controls allow simple adjustment of gain in pairs of channels (1&2, 3&4) and VU and peak signal indication.